 Finally, remember this: although wheeled coolers are easier to transport than non-wheeled, loading a 100-quart cooler full of beer cans is still going to be heavy to pull.
 Bear in mind you own strength limitations.

-Some of the items you carry in the cooler are there purely for comfort.
+Some of the items you carry in a rolling cooler are there purely for comfort.
 For example, a cold soda is much more enjoyable than a warm one.
 However, other items, like food or medicines, are there for safety.

 The insulation performance you require depends on its use.
-Usually, this is measured in how long the cooler will keep ice frozen while at an ambient temperature of 90 degrees Fahrenheit.
+Usually, this is measured in how long ice can be kept frozen while at an ambient temperature of 90 degrees Fahrenheit.

 If you’re thinking of a cooler for camping vacations, look for one with a few days of ice retention.
 If you’re planning on using it for day trips, lesser insulation is required.